 At Sydenham School we take contextual safeguarding very seriously.
-If colleagues have concerns or become aware of circumstances within school where young people are currently experiencing or are at risk of harm, please report to the DSL via CPOMS or discuss in person.
+If colleagues have concerns or become aware of circumstances within school where young people are currently experiencing or are at risk of harm, please report to the DSL or deputy and make a written record as soon as possible after that on CPOMS.
 A decision will then be made by the Senior Leadership Team about the potential need to carry out a school assessment.